natefinch/npf/content/blog/happy-path-myth.md

 	if len(b) > 5 {
 		return b[:5], b[5:]
 	}
-	return b, nil
+	return b, []byte{}
 }
 ```

 Ok, so which return illustrates the happy path here?
 Can't tell?
 That's because
 *both paths are equally valid*.
 But what is the difference between this code and
 the code above it?
-Why does one have a single happy path and one have two equally
+Why does one have a single happy path and one have two
-valid paths?  **Because the happy path is a myth.**
+equally valid paths?  **Because the happy path is a myth.**

 Error handling paths are at just as valid code paths as the non-error handling
 paths.
 In fact, to even call them error handling paths is a misnomer.
 A